-Clayphan, AJ, Martinez-Maldonado, R & Kay, J 2017, 'A student-facing dashboard for supporting sensemaking about the brainstorm process at a multi-surface space', ACM International Conference Proceeding Series, Australian Conference on Computer-Human Interaction, ACM, Brisbane, Queensland, Australia, pp. 49-58.View/Download from: UTS OPUS or Publisher's site
+Clayphan, AJ, Martinez-Maldonado, R & Kay, J 2017, 'A student-facing dashboard for supporting sensemaking about the brainstorm process at a multi-surface space', ACM International Conference Proceeding Series, Australian Conference on Computer-Human Interaction, ACM, Brisbane, Queensland, Australia, pp. 49-58.View/Download from: Publisher's site

 © 2017 Association for Computing Machinery.
 All rights reserved.
 We developed a student-facing dashboard tuned to support posthoc sensemaking in terms of participation and group effects in the context of collocated brainstorming.
 Grounding on foundations of small-group collaboration, open learner modelling and brainstorming at large interactive displays, we designed a set of models from behavioural data that can be visually presented to students.
 We validated the effectiveness of our dashboard in provoking group reflection by addressing two questions: (1) What do group members gain from studying measures of egalitarian contribution? and (2) What do group members gain from modelling how they sparked ideas off each other?
 We report on outcomes from a study with higher education students performing brainstorming.
 We present evidence from i) descriptive quantitative usage patterns; and ii) qualitative experiential descriptions reported by the students.
 We conclude the paper with a discussion that can be useful for the community in the design of collective reflection systems.

-Dos Santos, ADP, Yacef, K & Martinez-Maldonado, R 2017, 'Forró Trainer: Automated Feedback for Partner Dance Learning', UMAP 2017 - Adjunct Publication of the 25th Conference on User Modeling, Adaptation and Personalization, Conference on User Modeling, Adaptation and Personalization, ACM, Bratislava, Slovakia, pp. 103-104.View/Download from: UTS OPUS or Publisher's site
+Dos Santos, ADP, Yacef, K & Martinez-Maldonado, R 2017, 'Forró Trainer: Automated Feedback for Partner Dance Learning', UMAP 2017 - Adjunct Publication of the 25th Conference on User Modeling, Adaptation and Personalization, Conference on User Modeling, Adaptation and Personalization, ACM, Bratislava, Slovakia, pp. 103-104.View/Download from: Publisher's site

 © 2017 ACM.
 In partner dance classes, teachers typically manage several students at the same time.
 For that reason, the amount of feedback provided in class is quite limited and students do not have many resources to get other feedback.
 In this demo paper, we present Forró Trainer, a tool that allows students to practice dance exercises by themselves, receiving automatically generated feedback about their performance.
 The system runs on a smartphone app and focuses on a fundamental aspect of dancing: learning to follow the rhythm of the music.
 The app detects the student's movements, using the mobile's accelerometer, extracts aspects of the rhythm and provides feedback.
 We present a description of the tool, the mistakes it detects, the automated feedback and the benefits that it may provide for dance students.